bluesky66-dev/kibana/packages/kbn-ui-framework/README.md

 2. Export these components from an `index.js` file.
 3. Re-export these components from `packages/kbn-ui-framework/src/components/index.js`.

-This makes your React component available for import into Kibana.
+This makes your React component available for import into HyperSec Kibana.

 #### Test the component